-Becoming involved in some Christmas charity work isn’t just the moral thing to do – it’s a way to teach our own children the values of empathy, respect and kindness.
-And at Christmas in Australia we believe that that’s the true meaning of Christmas.
+Becoming involved in some Christmas charity work isn’t just the moral thing to do – it’s also a way to teach our own children the values of empathy, respect and kindness.
+And we believe that that’s the true meaning of Christmas.

-What we’ve tried to do with the below is separate the listings into different categories.
-Have a look and see where your particular skill set or interests lay.
-If we work together we can ensure that everyone in our community has an equal chance to have a joyous festive season.
+What we’ve tried to do with the below is separate the Christmas donations listings below into national and local charities where you can donate money or products.
+If we work together this festive season we can ensure that everyone in our community has an equal chance to enjoy this special time.
 Who knows?
 You may start a new family tradition this Christmas!?

 Christmas charity Australia options

 Below are listed the national charities that anyone in Australia can access for a place to donate at Christmas time or a place to get help at Christmas.

 How to donate to Share the Dignity

 Fill a handbag with all those little things that make life easier (sanitary items, compact tissues, toothbrush, hairbrush – whatever you can think of!) and drop it off at one of their collection points.
 The 2023 ‘It’s In The Bag’ campaign will run from TBC until TBS.
 Drop off points will be available at Bunnings stores nationwide.

 How to receive help from Share the Dignity

 Support is given to many local charities, but a good place to get information for help is through one of their partner charities which includes: